DDT: Use in the 1940s and 1950s

 DDT is the best-known of several chlorine-containing pesticides used in the 1940s and 1950s.
-During this time, the use of DDT was driven by protecting American soldiers from diseases in tropical areas.
-Both British and American scientists hoped to use it to control spread of malaria, typhus, dysentery, and typhoid fever among overseas soldiers, especially considering that the pyrethrum was harder to access since it came mainly from Japan.
-Due to the potency of DDT, it was not long before America's War Production Board placed it on military supply lists in 1942 and 1943 and encouraged its production for overseas use.
-Enthusiasm regarding DDT became obvious through the American government's advertising campaigns of posters depicting Americans fighting the Axis powers and insects and through media publications celebrating its military uses.
+During this time, the use of DDT was driven by protecting US soldiers from diseases in tropical areas.
+Both UK and US scientists hoped to use it to control spread of malaria, typhus, dysentery, and typhoid fever among overseas soldiers, especially considering that the pyrethrum was harder to access since it came mainly from Japan.
+Due to the potency of DDT, it was not long before the US War Production Board placed it on military supply lists in 1942 and 1943 and encouraged its production for overseas use.
+Enthusiasm regarding DDT became obvious through the US government's advertising campaigns of posters depicting US fighting the Axis powers and insects and through media publications celebrating its military uses.
 In the South Pacific, it was sprayed aerially for malaria and dengue fever control with spectacular effects.
 While DDT's chemical and insecticidal properties were important factors in these victories, advances in application equipment coupled with competent organization and sufficient manpower were also crucial to the success of these programs.

-In 1945, DDT was made available to farmers as an agricultural insecticide and played a role in the elimination of malaria in Europe and North America.'
+In 1945, DDT was made available to farmers as an agricultural insecticide and played a role in the elimination of malaria in Europe and North America.
 Despite concerns emerging in the scientific community, and lack of research, the FDA considered it safe up to 7 parts per million in food.
 There was a large economic incentive to push DDT into the market and sell it to farmers, governments, and individuals to control diseases and increase food production.

-DDT was also a way for American influence to reach abroad through DDT-spraying campaigns.
-In the 1944 issue of Life magazine there was a feature regarding the Italian program showing pictures of American public health officials in uniforms spraying DDT on Italian families.
+DDT was also a way for US influence to reach abroad through DDT-spraying campaigns.
+In the 1944 issue of Life magazine there was a feature regarding the Italian program showing pictures of US public health officials in uniforms spraying DDT on Italian families.